 Meet the Faculty

-Our Early Childhood faculty undertakes a rigorous formal training which includes the pedagogical philosophy, its approach to child development and the pivotal role of child observation for assessing and monitoring each child’s development.
+Our Early Childhood faculty undertakes rigorous formal training which includes the pedagogical philosophy, its approach to child development, and the pivotal role of child observation for assessing and monitoring each child’s development.

 Cristiana Covas received her Bachelor of Science Degree from Florida International University, where she graduated Cum Laude.
 She joined the Waldorf School of Garden City in 2016.